 Despite the strong recommendation for treatment of nearly all HCV-infected patients, pretreatment assessment of a patient's understanding of treatment goals and provision of education about adherence and follow-up are essential.
 A wellestablished therapeutic relationship between clinician and patient remains crucial for optimal outcomes with direct-acting antiviral (DAA) therapies.
 Additionally, in certain settings there remain factors that impact access to medications and the ability to deliver them to patients.
 The descriptions of unique populations discussed in this section may help physicians make more informed treatment decisions for these groups.
-For additional information, see unique patient populations: Patients With HIV/HCV Coinfection, Patients With Decompensated Cirrhosis, Patients Who Develop Recurrent HCV Infection Post Liver Transplantation, Patients With Renal Impairment, HCV During Pregnancy and in Children, Acute HCV Infection, and HCV Post Kidney Transplant.
+For additional information, see unique patient populations: Patients With HIV/HCV Coinfection; Patients With Decompensated Cirrhosis; Patients Who Develop Recurrent HCV Infection Post Liver Transplantation; Treatment of HCV-Uninfected Transplant Recipients Receiving Organs From HCV-Viremic Donors; Patients With Renal Impairment; HCV During Pregnancy; HCV in Children; Acute HCV Infection; and HCV Post Kidney Transplant.